-More recently, CATF has been expanding beyond the US to operate in Latin America, Europe, sub-Saharan Africa, and the Middle East, in addition to developing strategies for China, Southeast Asia, and India.
+More recently, CATF has been expanding beyond the US to operate in Africa, the Middle East, and elsewhere.
 This is crucial: About 35 percent of climate philanthropy goes to the US and about 10 percent to Europe, which together represent only about 15 percent of future emissions, according to Founders Pledge.
-Meanwhile, China currently gets less than 6 percent of global climate philanthropy, despite that country being the world’s largest emitter.
 This is part of why Founders Pledge is supporting CATF’s efforts to globalize and recommends giving to that organization.

 You can donate to CATF here.

 What it does: This environmental nonprofit has a simple but radical goal: accelerating the development of carbon removal technologies that would take carbon dioxide out of the atmosphere and lock it away for hundreds of years or more.
 It works toward that goal of carbon removal (or “negative emissions”) through policy advocacy on Capitol Hill.
 The approach has reaped dividends with the passage of legislation — like the Inflation Reduction Act and the Infrastructure Investment and Jobs Act — that included billions in research and development for carbon removal.